bitnami/charts/mariadb/README.md

 ## Configuration

-To edit the default Redmine configuration, run
+To edit the default MariaDB configuration, run

 ```bash
 $ helm edit mariadb
 ```

-By default the MariaDB root password is not assigned a value.
-Edit the value of `mariadbPassword` in `mariadb/tpl/values.toml` to set it to your choosing.
+Configurable parameters can be specified in `tpl/values.toml`.
+If not specified default values as defined by the [Bitnami MariaDB](https://github.com/bitnami/bitnami-docker-mariadb) image are used.

 > Tip: If you have issues running the above command, add `se autochdir` to your `~/.vimrc` profile or simply edit `~/.helm/workspace/charts/mariadb/tpl/values.toml` in your favourite editor.